-Finally, QUIC mandates a minimum UDP payload size of 1200 bytes [24], but it is generally understood that larger sizes significantly improve efficiency [20, 25].
-It is best practice to start with a small packet size and perform Path MTU Discovery (PMTUD) [24].
-Still, we find that at this time, just 3/14 stacks implement PMTUD, all of them using the naive method of sending a single 1400-1500 byte QUIC packet containing mainly PADDING instead of the more advanced DPLPMTUD approach [15].
-The need for PMTUD was emphasized to us by Facebook, who find many networks with higher loss rates if QUIC packets are even a few dozen bytes larger.
+Finally, QUIC mandates a minimum UDP payload size of 1200 bytes [23], but it is generally understood that larger sizes significantly improve efficiency [19, 25].
+It is best practice to start with a small packet size and perform Path MTU Discovery (PMTUD) [23].
+Still, we find that at this time, just 3/14 stacks implement PMTUD, all of them using the naive method of sending a single 1400-1500 byte QUIC packet containing mainly PADDING instead of the more advanced DPLPMTUD approach [17].
+The need for PMTUD was emphasized to us by Facebook, who find many networks exhibit higher loss rates if QUIC packets are even a few dozen bytes larger.
+Other implementers recognize the usefulness of PMTUD, but did not consider it a priority.